EddyVerbruggen/cordova-plugin-googleplus/README.md

  obj.middleName   // null (or undefined, depending on the platform) obj.familyName   // 'Verbruggen'
 ```

+*NOTE: The idToken property is only returned on iOS only.*

 ### Try silent login
 When the user comes back to your app and you're not sure if he needs to log in,